Bomb vessel

 A bomb vessel, bomb ship, bomb ketch, or simply bomb was a type of wooden sailing naval ship.
 Its primary armament was not cannons (long guns or carronades) – although bomb vessels carried a few cannons for self-defence – but mortars mounted forward near the bow and elevated to a high angle, and projecting their fire in a ballistic arc.
 Explosive shells (also called bombs at the time) or carcasses were employed rather than solid shot.
 Bomb vessels were specialized ships designed for bombarding (hence the name) fixed positions on land.
-In the 20th century, this naval gunfire support role was carried out by the most similar purpose-built World War I- and II-era monitors, but also battleships, cruisers, and destroyers.
+In the 20th century, this naval gunfire support role was carried out by the most similar purpose-built World War I- and II-era monitors, but also by other warships now firing long-range explosive shells.

 Development

-The first recorded deployment of bomb vessels by the English was for the siege of Calais in 1347 when Edward III deployed single deck ships with bombardes and other artillery.
+The first recorded deployment of bomb vessels by the English was for the siege of Calais in 1347 when Edward III deployed single-deck ships with bombardes and other artillery.
 The first specialised bomb vessels were built towards the end of the 17th century, based on the designs of Bernard Renau d'Eliçagaray, and used by the French Navy.
 They were first called galiote à bombe (a word derived from the Dutch galliot, denoting a short, beamy vessel well suited for the powerful downward recoil of its weapons).
 Five such vessels were used to shell Algiers in 1682 destroying the land forts, and killing some 700 defenders.
 Two years later the French repeated their success at Genoa.
 The early French bomb vessels had two forward-pointing mortars fixed side-by-side on the foredeck.
 To aim these weapons, the entire ship was rotated by letting out or pulling in a spring anchor.
 The range was usually controlled by adjusting the gunpowder charge.
-The French later adopted the word bombarde for this vessel, but it should not to be confused with the horizontal fire, stone throwing bombard of earlier centuries.
+The French later adopted the word bombarde for this vessel, but it should not be confused with the horizontal fire, stone throwing bombard of earlier centuries.

 The French design was copied by the Royal Navy, who continued to refine the class over the next century or more, after Huguenot exiles brought designs over to England and the United Provinces.
 The side-by-side, forward-pointing mortars were replaced in the British designs by mortars mounted on the centerline on revolving platforms.
 These platforms were supported by strong internal wooden framework to transmit the forces of firing the weapons to the hull.
 The interstices of the framework were used as storage areas for ammunition.